 Because Claudia is organizational by nature, she clocked many hours on logistics projects including coordination for four U.S. Small Business Administration conferences across the country and registration for the White House Conference on Families, creation and structure for the capture of information to develop an in-house client and contact database for a 350-person law firm, coordination of an expo/trade show to introduce new graphic process, traffic flow pattern and booth approach for trade show implementations, and a host of other large-scale events.

-Today, she teaches business writing workshops that blend writing basics and direction within the jargons specific to each client’s industry.
-From correctional professionals working in New Mexico, Tennessee and Alaska prisons to CEOs in boardrooms across the U.S. and staff at educational institutions such as Emory, UGA, Spelman and ASU, she conveys skills that declutter the written word and attract reader attention.
+Claudia’s business writing workshops blend writing basics and direction within the jargons specific to each client’s industry.
+From correctional professionals working in New Mexico, Tennessee and Alaska prisons to CEOs in boardrooms across the U.S. and staff at educational institutions such as Emory, UGA, Spelman, ASU, and North Carolina State University, she conveys skills that declutter the written word and attract reader attention.
 Claudia brings to her training real life experience coupled with tried and true public relations approaches and a drive to conciseness.
 As a result, class participants gain the skills and philosophy necessary to position their written materials for impact and success.
 Contact Claudia Coplon Clements